aws-amplify/amplify-js/packages/amplify-ui-components/Readme.md

 **Slots**

-> These slots can be overridden with the [components listed above](#components) to preserve the authenticator state flow.
+> You can override the [components listed above](#components) and pass them into these slots to preserve the authenticator state flow.

 | Name                     | Description                                                                                                            |
 | ------------------------ | ---------------------------------------------------------------------------------------------------------------------- |